commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

 -- 4.1  Support -----------------------------------------------------

-  Software updates and forum-based community-support may be found at http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed.
-For general PHP issues (not htmLawed-specific), support may be found through internet searches and at http://php.net.
+  Software updates and forum-based community-support may be found at https://bioinformatics.org/phplabware/internal_utilities/htmLawed.

 -- 4.2  Known issues -----------------------------------------------o